Daniel J. Frey

 Love will see all of us through this time.

-Darkness is the nature of the universe; each of us is a light in that eternal night, which is why we each have an obligation to tend that light called hope.
+Darkness is the nature of the universe; each of us is a light in that eternal night, which is why we each have an obligation to tend to that light called hope.

-The moon silent went on a stroll between the stars, and when it looked down on the earth there, it saw even more stars all the same above and below.
+The moon, silent, went on a stroll between the stars, and when it looked down on the earth there, it saw even more stars all the same above and below.

 Peace.